Why choose China?

 Where can I go?

 If you would like to be considered for Shanghai, Guangdong and Guizhou, please state the region and a reason for your choice in the textbox provided on the preferences section of the application form.
-Please note that placements in these regions will be limited and subject to availability.

 When will I hear back?